 Welcome!
 Today I want to dive into the Innova ITX9700 Inversion Table.
 This low-cost option from Innova Health and Fitness offers functionality and comfort in one complete package.
-If you are interested in the many benefits inversion tables can provide, please continue reading.
+If you are interested in the many benefits of using an inversion table please continue reading.

 Some people use inversion tables to stretch out sore or tight lower back muscles.
 People tend to sit a lot on commutes to and from work, not to mention the long hours spent in front of the computer while at work, or home for that matter.
 All that sitting can make your muscles tight.
 An inversion table can help to stretch out these tight muscles.